tracycaruso/Six-Degrees-of-Separation-Using-Breadth-First-Search/README.md

-# SixDegreesofSeparation
-### Project from Harvard's CS50 Introduction to AI class
+This project is the first assignment from Harvard’s CS50 Introduction to AI class.

-According to the Six Degrees of Kevin Bacon game, anyone in the Hollywood film industry can be connected to Kevin Bacon within six steps, where each step consists of finding a film that two actors both starred in.
+Most of us have heard of the Six Degrees of Separation.
+The idea is that individuals are six or fewer social connections away from each other.
+Often Kevin Bacon is at the root of this explanation.
+You may have played a fun party game where you connect any actor to Kevin Bacon with six or fewer other actors via the movies in which they have collaborated.
+In this first challenge from Harvard, they want you to take that game to the next level.
+The goal is to take any two actors and connect them via the least amount of movies and co-stars possible.

+Here is how Harvard explains it:
-In this problem, we’re interested in finding the shortest path between any two actors by choosing a sequence of movies that connects them.
-For example, the shortest path between Jennifer Lawrence and Tom Hanks is 2: Jennifer Lawrence is connected to Kevin Bacon by both starring in “X-Men: First Class,” and Kevin Bacon is connected to Tom Hanks by both starring in “Apollo 13.”
+“In this problem, we’re interested in finding the shortest path between any two actors by choosing a sequence of movies that connects them.
+For example, the shortest path between Jennifer Lawrence and Tom Hanks is 2: Jennifer Lawrence is connected to Kevin Bacon by both starring in “X-Men: First Class,” and Kevin Bacon is connected to Tom Hanks by both starring in “Apollo 13.””

-We can frame this as a search problem: our states are people.
-Our actions are movies, which take us from one actor to another (it’s true that a movie could take us to multiple different actors, but that’s okay for this problem).
-Our initial state and goal state are defined by the two people we’re trying to connect.
-By using breadth-first search, we can find the shortest path from one actor to another.

-Run Project: <code>python3 degrees.py</code>
+Havard provides you with an initial repo.
+This repo contains three different data sources in CSV form.
+Actors, movies, and a join table that ties actors to movies.
+There is also a file called degrees.py which can run from the command line.
+The file includes a variety of functions that assist you in loading and parsing the CSV files.
+Upon running the file, it will load all of the csv data into memory and then prompt you to input two actors.
+Initially, inputting two actors will return an error message.
+This is a NotImplmentedError that comes from the function named “shortest_path”.

+The goal of the assignment is to complete the implementation of the “shortest_path”.
+Using a Breadth-First Search algorithm, take in two actors provided via the command line, and connect them via the films they and their co-stars have acted in.
+The goal is to do this with the least possible connections.
+Once the path is found, return a list of movies and stars that connect the initial actors.

+This repo contains the final implmentation of the "shortest_path" function.
+To run the file run: <code>python3 degrees.py</code>

+Below are some notes from the first unit of the CS50 Intro to AI class.
+If you want to check out the course on your own, it's completely free and filled with great info.
+Check out the link here.

+# Search Problems

+The Anatomy of a Search Problem

+Agent : perceives and acts upon its environment, ai game play, determines moves

+State: where the agent is in the environment
+Initial state: where the agent starts in the problem
+Actions: possible movements from one state to another, are functions takes a current state, returns available next state options
+Transition Model: the new state that results after preforming an action